Cannabis Oil Guide: What Is It and How Does It Work?

 What Are the Possible Side Effects of Cannabis Oil?

-While cannabis oil is generally seen as safe for use and consumption, it does come with some potential side effects.
+While cannabis oil is generally considered safe for use and consumption, it has some potential side effects.
 These include:

 - Changes in appetite